 Turning blasphemy into beauty like that is one of Fuller’s hallmarks, and if the moral questions don’t win you over, the film’s formalism had better.
 Fuller’s films are too muddy and tactile to ever feel otherworldly, but as much as the forest that takes up the film’s first half invokes the hostility of the real world not interested in human conflicts, it also suggests a forest of the damned.
-Fog roles in, evaporating your feet from your body and rendering you a non-human specter just floating around for your doom.
+Fog rolls in, evaporating your feet from your body and rendering you a non-human specter just floating around for your doom.
 Harsh brambles and thickets of grass and trees mimic the knotted anxiety between the men who form an uneasy camaraderie.
 The lack of visible enemies seems informed by criminally underrated pre-Code war films like John Ford’s The Lost Patrol that remake war as some sort of endless, circular vortex or a death walk to and from nowhere.

 And Fuller’s trademark camera track/pan motion twists and stirs the space around the characters.
 It suggests not only a journalistic impulse but a more weaving, prowling desire to gin up a fascinatingly suspenseful movie location with all its befuddled, volatile, implosive, and indecisive glory.
 The film’s three-day sand-paper stubble is profuse, matched only in pungency by the briny sweat that just about invades your olfactory system with hostile intent.
 Cinematographer Ernest Miller was not a household name even among cinephiles, but if this, his final film, is anything to judge by, rush, don’t walk, to his films.